morgant/43f/README.md

 v0.1.1 - Added optional year parameter to `init` command.
 Fixed bug causing old
          files to be moved to incorrect month folder on the 1st day of a month.
          Files outside the number of months to keep are now rolled properly.
 Fix in launchd.plist.
+Linux support.
-Linux support. v0.1.2 - Fixed bug causing fatal error when moving files to month folder when destination month was greater than or equal to 8 (August).
+v0.1.2 - Fixed bug causing fatal error when moving files to month folder when
+         destination month was greater than or equal to 8 (August).
+v0.1.3 - Fixed bug causing file consolidation to fail for files in an October
+         month folder.

 ACKNOWLEDGEMENTS
 ----------------